US weighs 2050 target in bid to wean airlines off fossil fuels

-WASHINGTON (REUTERS) - United States President Joe Biden's administration is quietly discussing a target date of 2050 for weaning aircraft off fossil fuels as part of the White House's broader push to fight climate change, sources familiar with the matter said.
+WASHINGTON • United States President Joe Biden's administration is quietly discussing a target date of 2050 for weaning aircraft off fossil fuels as part of the White House's broader push to fight climate change, sources familiar with the matter said.

-The Biden administration is contemplating incentives to support private sector production of sustainable aviation fuel (SAF) as it searches for ways to eliminate greenhouse gas emissions in the hard-to-electrify aviation industry.
+The Biden administration is contemplating incentives to support private-sector production of sustainable aviation fuel as it searches for ways to eliminate greenhouse gas emissions in the hard-to-electrify aviation industry.

 The administration is looking at a 2050 target for airlines to fly on 100 per cent jet fuel from renewable sources, said two sources, who spoke anonymously to be candid about the discussions.

-The discussions are still in the early stages, with few details available, the sources said.
-The US and Europe are trying to find ways to encourage production and adoption of SAF, which is two to five times more expensive than standard jet fuel.
+The talks are still in the early stages with few details available, the sources said.
+The US and Europe are trying to find ways to encourage production and adoption of sustainable aviation fuel, which is two to five times more expensive than standard jet fuel.

 Sustainable aviation fuel, made from feedstocks such as used cooking oil and animal fat, at present accounts for only a minuscule amount of overall jet fuel use.

-The administration confirmed that SAF is on its radar but did not comment on or confirm the 2050 target.
+The administration confirmed that sustainable aviation fuel is on its radar but did not comment on or confirm the 2050 target.

-"As part of the Build Back Better agenda, President Biden proposed catalytic investments to propel innovation and deployment of sustainable aviation fuels," said Mr Ali Zaidi, the Deputy National Climate Adviser for the White House.

 The aviation sector cannot count on electrification as a near-term solution because of the weight of the batteries.

-Mr Biden's administration, which has set a goal for net-zero emissions by 2050, has discussed incentives and targets to increase SAF.
-It is currently taking a different approach from Europe, where regulators are seeking to force suppliers to blend rising amounts of SAF into their kerosene, a move opposed by US airlines.
+The Biden administration, which has set a goal for net-zero emissions by 2050, has discussed incentives and targets to increase sustainable aviation fuel.
+It is taking a different approach than Europe, where regulators are seeking to force suppliers to blend rising amounts of such fuel into their kerosene, a move opposed by US airlines.

 The White House and industry groups are expected to meet virtually later this month to promote alternative jet fuels, although specific actions that might be taken are not clear, three sources said.

-Global demand for jet fuel currently totals roughly 200 billion litres a year, but airline trade group Iata estimates that just 100 million to 120 million litres of SAF will be produced in 2021 - just 0.05 per cent of overall fuel.
+Global demand for jet fuel totals roughly 200 billion litres a year, but airline trade group Iata estimates just 100 million to 120 million litres of sustainable aviation fuel will be produced this year - just 0.05 per cent of overall fuel.

 Planes and engines capable of running without fossil fuels are being planned for around 2025 and 2030, depending on the model.
 Current engines can theoretically run on 50 per cent sustainable blends.